 Many Australians find the stodgy language of superannuation confusing.
 The terminology associated with superannuation is a barrier to self-education and may deter some Australians from taking early steps to plan for retirement.
 Millions of Australians care about their super account even though they may find the language surrounding super a bit bamboozling.

 An important objective of SuperGuide is to educate and empower consumers to be able to make informed decisions about their superannuation entitlements.
 As an information site, we also struggle with balancing the delivery of accurate and timely information on super with the aim to communicate the super rules in plain, easy-to-understand language.

 We have also created a comprehensive glossary (in alphabetical order) of more than 300 terms used in relation to superannuation.
-You can click here to access the glossary.
+You can access the more comprehensive superannuation glossary by clicking on this link click here to access the glossary.

 20 must-know super terms